NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

 - **Styling:** The filter controls are styled to match the existing form elements in the application, ensuring a consistent look and feel.

 **Reasoning:** The addition of filtering functionality provides users with a powerful tool to quickly find the products they are looking for.
 The reusable `FilterControls` component promotes code reuse and separation of concerns.
 The decision to reset the pagination on filter changes ensures a better user experience by preventing users from being on a page that no longer exists after filtering.

+## Product Sorting

+**Context:** To further enhance the usability of the Products page, users need the ability to sort the product list based on specific criteria.

+**Decision:** A sorting dropdown has been added to the filter bar, allowing users to sort products by unit price in ascending or descending order.
+The default option is to not sort the products.

+- **Controls:** The sorting control is a dropdown with options for "Default", "Price: Low to High", and "Price: High to Low".
+- **Logic:** The sorting logic is implemented in the `Products.jsx` component.
+It uses the `sort` method to apply the selected sorting to the filtered product list.
+The sorting is applied after filtering but before pagination.
+- **Styling:** The sorting dropdown is styled to match the existing filter controls, ensuring a consistent look and feel.

+**Reasoning:** The addition of sorting functionality provides users with another powerful tool to organize and find the products they are looking for.
+The implementation is consistent with the existing filtering and pagination logic, ensuring a seamless user experience.

+## Real-time Product Search

+**Context:** To provide an even more intuitive and efficient way to find products, a real-time search bar was needed in the filter controls.

+**Decision:** A search input field has been added to the `FilterControls` component, allowing users to search for products by name in real-time.
+The search is case-insensitive and matches partial strings.

+- **Controls:** The search control is a text input field with a placeholder to guide the user.
+- **Logic:** The search logic is implemented in the `Products.jsx` component.
+It uses the `filter` method with `includes` to perform a case-insensitive search on the product names.
+The search is applied before any other filters.
+- **Styling:** The search input is styled to match the other filter controls, and it is placed as the first element in the filter bar.

+**Reasoning:** The real-time search functionality provides users with immediate feedback as they type, making it faster and easier to find specific products.
+The case-insensitive and partial matching capabilities make the search more user-friendly.
+Placing the search bar as the first element in the filter bar follows a common and intuitive design pattern.